Poove Poochooda Vaa: Production

-Poove Poochooda Vaa was a remake of the Malayalam film Nokkethadhoorathu Kannum Nattu.
-That film's director Fazil and lead actress Nadhiya returned to their positions in this film, the latter making her Tamil debut.
+Poove Poochooda Vaa is a remake of the Malayalam film Nokkethadhoorathu Kannum Nattu.
+That film's director Fazil and lead actresses Padmini and Nadhiya reprised their roles from the malayalam version, although character names differs, with Nadhiya making her Tamil debut.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics by Vairamuthu.

-Reception
+Critical reception

 On 6 October 1985, the review board of Ananda Vikatan rated the film 55 out of 100.
-Jayamanmadhan of Kalki praised the performances of Nadiya, Padmini, cinematography and music.
+Jayamanmadhan of Kalki praised the performances of Nadhiya, Padmini, the cinematography and music.
+Balumani of Anna praised acting, music and direction.